christophervoigt/blog/src/content/blog/hi-there.md

 ## Technologies

-This Blog is build using the new static site generator [Astro](https://astro.build/).
+This blog is build using the new static site generator [Astro](https://astro.build/).
 It's my first time using it for a project and I'm really impressed so far.
 I looked at a lot of SSGs before deciding on Astro.
 I wanted something that was easy to use, had a good community and was easy to deploy.
 Astro ticks all of those boxes.
 It's also really fast and has a lot of cool features.
 I'm really excited to see where it goes in the future.

 The site itself is hosted on [Netlify](https://www.netlify.com/).
 Which is a great service and comes for free.
 Once you've connected your [Github repository](https://github.com/chlorophyllkid/blog) to Netlify, it will automatically build and deploy your site whenever you push a new commit.